Frequently Asked Questions

 Wireless electric road technology is based on magnetic resonance induction, with copper coils installed under the roadway.
 The coils transfer energy to a receiver that can be mounted under any kind of electric vehicle, such as trucks, vans, buses and cars.
 Wireless charging can be installed absolutely anywhere as it does not have the same limitations as conductive (plug-in) charging.
-The technology can be deployed along public roads, tollways, motorways, bus routes, taxi lanes, in parking lots, and at commercial depot centers.
+The technology can be deployed along public roads, tollways, motorways, bus routes, taxi lanes, in parking lots, and at commercial depot centers and parking lots.
 This enables frequent ‘top-up’ or opportunity charging throughout fleet operational hours—typically during the day—and converts idle or ‘dead’ time into charging opportunities.
-This technology reduces the need for large batteries and extensive grid connection capacity, flattening the electrical demand curve, all of which significantly lowers costs and enables better management of transport energy.
+This technology reduces the need for large batteries and extensive grid connection capacity, flattening the electricity demand curve, all of which significantly lowers costs and enables better management of transport energy.

 - What is the difference between inductive and conductive charging?

 Inductive charging is charging over the air, by magnetic field coupling, which enables wireless charging.
 Common examples in daily life are an inductive kitchen stove, wireless phone charging and charging of an electric toothbrush.

 Conductive charging on electric roads means that electric energy is transferred with a direct connection such as a cable or plug, or from the roadway, from the side or from above, via rails or electric wires, where the electric vehicles have to connect physically while parked.
 Some electric vehicles can charge while driving and this technology requires an arm or pantograph attached to the vehicle that connects the rail or the cable to enable the vehicle to receive power as it moves.

 - Why wireless?

 The wireless technology makes the system flexible, cost-effective, easy to maintain and has minimal impact on the surrounding environment.